CozyPenguin/penguin-theme/README.md

 ## Contribute

 If you want to contribute, just create an issue or a pull request.
-You can also reach via mail: <coozypenguin@gmail.com>
+You can also reach me via mail: <coozypenguin@gmail.com>

 ## License